mikesol/wall/docs/src/README.md

 ## What is Wall

 Wall is a statically-typed dialect of Lisp with inferred types, dependent types and duck typing.
-It features a compiler, a transpiler, an interpreter and plugins for various editors.
+It features a compiler, an interpreter and plugins for various editors.

 Wall is a good fit for programmers that work a lot with asynchronous IO and enjoy a functional style.
 Its closest relative from the Lisp family is Scheme, but it also takes inspiration from TypeScript, F*, Idris and Haskell.